carla-e-b/learn-co-sandbox/README.md

 -- *Git repositories that you clone into the Sandbox are NOT automatically saved.* In this case, you are responsible for committing and pushing your work to GitHub.

 To learn more about the Sandbox, please visit http://help.learn.co/technical-support/learn-ide-in-browser/ide-in-browser-sandbox

-Carla is practicing how to edit this readme file and trying to understand what commits are.
-Carla is very excited to learn how to code.
-This is a new challenge for her.
-Testing
-1
-2
-3
-4